-I would like to express my gratitude to the Board of County Commissioners, the Constitutional Officers, Appointing Authorities, and all of my Departments for their diligent work in creating this comprehensive budget.
-My proposed budget reflects the financial realities of our county while aligning with the strategies and policy direction of the Board of County Commissioners.
+I would like to express my gratitude to the Board of County Commissioners, the Constitutional Officers, Appointing Authorities, and all of my departments for their diligent work in creating this comprehensive budget.
+This total budget of \$3.881 billion (\$2,907,285,300 of Operating and \$973,817,530 of Capital) reflects the financial realities of our county while aligning with the strategies and policy direction of the Board of County Commissioners.